Mountain Protocol

 Dependencies

-The USDM contract builds on top of widely used battle-tested components:
+The USDM contract builds its foundation on top of OpenZeppelin Contracts library, widely used and recognized battle-tested components throughout the Ethereum ecosystem:

 • AccessControlUpgradeable.sol